 endow special funds to support study abroad and undergraduate research opportunities.

-While still relatively young as an institution, we have been ranked 17th in overall excellence in a recent survey of 50 top honors programs at public universities, and tied for 2nd in excellence impact on our university.
-We are happy to see the word getting out on the opportunities that we offer, but we're most proud of the numbers related to the honors experience:
+While still relatively young as an institution, we have been ranked in the top 20 in a recent survey of 50 top honors programs at public universities, and tied for 2nd in excellence impact on our university.
+We are happy to see the word getting out on our Honors College, but we're most proud of the honors experience that we offer to exceptional students:

 50% of honors students have studied abroad by the time they graduate – that's three times the national average of 14%.